 At its most extreme, you may be made homeless, forced to leave an area or made to feel so unsafe that you choose to move away.
 Other costs that you might have to bear include the cost of repairing damage, dealing with graffiti, replacing possessions and increasing home and personal security.

 You may or may not have insurance to cover these – even if you do, there might be costs associated with a no-claims bonus or a policy excess.
 You may also have to pay for the cost of travelling to medical appointments or court, or simply to protect yourself from further attacks by taking taxis, rather than public transport.

 How we can help

-We can also give you information about dealing with a range of organisations, such as your employer and housing agencies, if you are having difficulties with them because of what has happened to you.
+We can also give you information about dealing with a range of organisations, such as your employer and housing agencies, if you’re having difficulties with them because of what has happened to you.
 Our specially trained hate crime staff and volunteers can:

-- Help you to cope with the emotional effects of being a victim of hate crime.
+- help you to cope with the emotional effects of hate crime

-- Support you and other members of your family for as long as you need
+- support you and other members of your family for as long as you need

-- help you to get in touch with other organisations that can help if there are problems we can’t deal with.
+- help you to get in touch with other organisations if there are problems we can’t deal with

 Some practical ideas

 If you’ve experienced hate crime, remember that it's not your fault.
 However, there are things you can do that may help to reduce the risk of it happening again, and they may help you to feel that you’re getting your life back under control.
 These are some of the things you could do: